Remarkable Women Finalist: Chris Ferry

 “Even as young girls it was my sister and I and my mom for the longest time and we saw her always work hard,” said Lexi Morgan, Ferry’s daughter.

-Holding down three jobs as a single mom Ferry received her degree in Accounting and Finance in 1998.
-Now, she’s living her dream as a partner at IBC Insurance and launching a recruiting firm with some of her closest friends.
+Holding down three jobs as a single mom, Ferry received her degree in Accounting and Finance in 1998.
+Now, she’s living her dream as a partner at IBC Insurance and launched a recruiting firm with some of her closest friends.

 “I think making sure you’re doing what you’re truly passionate about then everything will fall into place as long as you have the right people around you,” said Chris Ferry.